 Last week I went to St Petersburg, where my son works.
-As a language enthusiast, my eyes and ears are always alerussia01rt when in a country with an unfamiliar language.
+As a language enthusiast, my eyes and ears are always alert when in a country with an unfamiliar language.
 Mastering the Russian alphabet is challenging (but achievable) and I spent a lot of time working out words on signs, letter by letter.
 (See my previous post and discovery of рив гош.)

 Speaking was less successful as I realised I simply don’ t yet have the means to communicate as well as I’d like, bar saying that I don’t understand and am English.
 Fortunately many of the landmarks we visited had English speaking employees and my son was keen to show off his near-fluent skills.
 But I left with the overriding impression that I must practise more – and return to demonstrate this improvement!